-5. Partnering with Industry for Requirement Development and Pre-Solicitation Activities
+6. Partnering with Industry for Requirement Development and Pre-Solicitation Activities

-USDA procurement guidance has specific parameters for when formal acquisition plans are required which are referenced in part 407.104 of the USDA Contracting Deskbook.
+USDA procurement guidance has specific parameters for when formal acquisition plans are required which are referenced in part 407 of the USDA Contracting Deskbook.
 Although formal acquisition plans are not required for all acquisitions, USDA is focusing on earlier engagement with industry.
 Earlier and more frequent engagement with industry on overly restrictive requirements and better contracting methods creates better mission outcomes.
 Talking to industry aids in reducing assumptions and uncertainty while allowing Government acquisition staff to gather information on industry solutions.
 This gives the Government access to more common commercial solutions which can increase competition overall.

-6. Publication of Engagement Events
+7. Publication of Engagement Events

-The Department will post and regularly update vendor engagement events on Government-wide point of entry contract opportunities located on beta.sam.gov and other Government contract platforms (i.e. GSA e-Buy and NIH e-GOS).
+USDA will post and regularly update vendor engagement events on Government- wide point of entry contract opportunities located on and other Government contract platforms .
 Posted events will include industry days, small business outreach sessions, pre-solicitation conferences, solicitation question and answer sessions, etc.

-7. Roles and Responsibilities
+8. Roles and Responsibilities

-- a.
-Chief Acquisition Officer Serves as the Assistant Secretary to the Secretary of Agriculture responsible for all departmental administrative activities including contracting and procurement.
-Responsible for overseeing vendor engagement. - b.
+a.
+Chief Acquisition Officer - Serves as the Assistant Secretary to the Secretary of Agriculture responsible for all departmental administrative activities including contracting and procurement.
+Responsible for overseeing vendor engagement.

+- b.
 Senior Procurement Executive Senior agency official responsible for promoting vendor engagement, accountable for overall efforts to improve engagement with businesses, and increasing awareness of the need to communicate with industry. - c.
 Mission Area Senior Program Manager The Secretary has determined that each mission area will appoint a Mission Area Senior Program Manager (MASPM) who will be responsible for the planning of acquisitions in the mission area.
-MASPM are responsible for ensuring that the requirements of acquisition planning and market research are followed and documented in an acquisition plan or a requirement plan. - d.
+MASPMs are responsible for ensuring that the requirements of acquisition planning and market research are followed and documented appropriately according to the USDA Contracting Desk Book. - d.
 Mission Area Senior Contracting Officials Senior agency officials responsible for promoting vendor engagement in the contracting activities, accountable for promoting vendor engagement and adherence to this plan within their respective activities. - e.
 Contract and Investment Review Boards Consider the engagement strategy early in the review process.
 If the engagement strategy is inappropriate for the acquisition, the action should not be approved until an acceptable vendor engagement strategy is submitted.